MicrosoftDocs/azure-docs/articles/resource-mover/tutorial-move-region-virtual-machines.md

 > * Move resources associated with VMs to another region.

 > [!NOTE]
-> Tutorials show the quickest path for trying out a scenario and uses the default options.
+> Tutorials show the quickest path for trying out a scenario, and use default options where possible.

 ## Sign in to Azure